 For my kids, when we watch screens, they tend to want more screens.
 They want to keep it on for longer or watch just a little more.
 They tend to be grouchier after if we watch for too long.
 And it takes away time from all the other things we want to do during the day!

 To me, it’s just easier to basically not have shows at all instead of having just a little each day.
-Since it’s never really been an option, I cannot remember the last time my kids asked to watch something during the day.
+Since it’s never really been an option, my kids almost never ask to watch something during the day.
 The day still feels busy and like we don’t have enough time to fit in everything we want, so I’m very glad to not have to work in everything with the addition of screen time.
 And I LOVE not having to battle how much or how long or when to turn it off.

 Screens Can Be Great, Too!